sleif/ansible-nextcloud_container/README.md

 ## Requirements

-Use it on a machine setup with ansible role sleif.docker, sleif.redis_docker and sleif.mariadb_docker.
+Use it on a machine setup with ansible roles sleif.podman, sleif.caddy_container, sleif.redis_container and sleif.mariadb_container.

 ## Role Variables